artaktavi/UTest/README.md

 ### Test execution

-When tests are done, you should execute them to get results: use
+When tests are done, you should execute them to get results.
+Use:

-- `TestRegistry::ExecuteTestAll()` to execute all tests
+- `UTest::ExecuteTestAll()` to execute all tests
-- `TestRegistry::ExecuteTestGroup(std::string group_name)` to execute all tests by their group
+- `UTest::ExecuteTestGroup(std::string group_name)` to execute all tests by their group
-- `TestRegistry::ExecuteTest(std::string test_name)` to execute exact test
+- `UTest::ExecuteTest(std::string test_name)` to execute exact test

-All of these methods return `TestResult` class, that you can interact to.
+All of these methods return `UTest::TestResult` class object, that you can interact to.